Grammys: Celebrating Live Music With Throwback Concert Photos

-Linnea Mason sent in photos from her first time seeing Lizzo live back in 2016 at Hangout Fest.READ MORE: 20,000 COVID-19 Vaccine Appointments Opening In Cook County Friday
+Linnea Mason sent in photos from her first time seeing Lizzo live back in 2016 at Hangout Fest.READ MORE: Chicago Police Sergeant Shot, Wounded Outside Gresham District Police Station

 Elk Grove resident Chris Kolcz and her daughter Jenna shared their throwback photo from the 2013 Taylor Swift Concert at Soldier Field!